Merons, hedgehogs and magnetoelectric switching in spiral multiferroics

-where ${\bf m}({\bf r})$ denotes the magnetization direction and the lattice constant is set to $1$.
-The first term, proportional to $J_x > 0$, promotes a spatial rotation of ${\bf m}({\bf r})$ with wave vector $\pm Q \hat{x}$. $J_\perp < 0$ describes ferromagnetic interactions in the $yz$-planes. $K_z > 0$ is an easy $xy$-plane anisotropy.
-Thus, the minimum energy configurations are two spirals in the $xy$-plane with opposite chirality $\chi = \pm 1$
+where the unit vector ${\bf m}({\bf r})$ is the magnetization direction and the lattice constant is set to $1$.
+The term proportional to $J_x > 0$ promotes a spatial rotation of ${\bf m}({\bf r})$ with wave vector $\pm Q \hat{x}$. $J_\perp < 0$ describes ferromagnetic interactions in the $yz$-planes.
+The antiferromagnetic case is treated in the final section. $K_z > 0$ corresponds to an easy $xy$-plane anisotropy.
+In Supplementary Information (SI), we study the connection between these parameters and those of a microscopic model, using TbMnO$_3$ as an example.